Boat builder Marine craftsperson, shipwright

 - the ability to understand technical plans and drawings

-- computer-aided design (CAD) skills in some areas
+- computer-aided design (CAD) skills for some jobs

 3. What you'll do

-You'll use carpentry, electrical, plumbing, welding and painting skills, as well as more traditional maritime craft skills like rigging and sailmaking.
-You'll work with materials ranging from wood and steel to reinforced resins.
+You'll use carpentry, electrical, plumbing and welding skills, as well as more traditional marine craft skills like rigging and sail making.

 These figures are a guide.